pippinbarr/SNAKISTS/process/prototypes.md

 Yeah that's better.

+## Conformist

+> "a person who conforms to accepted behavior or established practices."

+> Map out where the Snake is meant to go as a path and if they diverge they die (they need to be a conformist).
+Actually kind of horrible to imagine relative to the apples though?
+Maybe we could just map out a convoluted non-overlapping path that covers the whole space and eventually you'd hit your own tail?
+Could acknowledge anybody who pulls that off?
+How would you indicate the full path?
+Or just the next part of the path?

+> Or maybe just a loop and the apple recurs on the same spot?
+Until you die... yeah.
+Yeah.

+### 2025-04-08

+Got this done pretty cleanly in the end.
+A nice green track you just go around until you die.
+I think somehow even though it's formally equivalent to being surrounded by walls it's funnier if you die because you go onto what appears to be empty space.

 ## Deist

 > Because the definition I read specifically presents this as believe in a *non-interventionist god* (hi Nick Cave) I wonder if there's some juice to just having this be a Snake with no controls that moves across the screen (logically) and then hits the wall (dies).